OhioBob/Grannus-Expansion-Pack/README.md

 2. To use GEP_CommNet, first download and install the third party mod [Custom Barn Kit](https://ksp.sarbian.com/jenkins/job/CustomBarnKit/).

 3. Copy/merge [GEP Download]\Optional Mods\GEP_CommNet\GameData\GEP to [KSP]\GameData\ .

-## GEP_LegacyTerrain

-1. GEP_LegacyTerrain is an optional add-on that reverts GEP's terrain textures to those used prior to KSP v1.8.
-This is required for anyone playing GEP on KSP 1.7.3 or older.

-2. To install, copy/merge [GEP Download]\Optional Mods\GEP_LegacyTerrain\GameData\GEP to [KSP]\GameData\ .

 ## Other Optional Mods